highsolutions/Standards/Laravel.md

-# Coding Style Guide
+# Laravel

 Follow Style Guide for [PHP](/highsolutions/Standards/wiki/PHP).

 ## Installation

-* Keep in mind server requirements and choose newest version of Laravel that fulfills PHP version on production server.
+* Keep in mind server requirements and choose the newest version of Laravel that fulfills PHP version on production server.
 * Configure .env.server file to be ready to just rename it to .env on server.
 * Configure GitHub hook to Continuous Integration on every push.
 * Use *.dev or *.local developer domain on your local machine.